-From Easter 2017, the Bishop is making authorisation of Eucharistic Ministers a matter for the incumbent, in consultation with the PCC.
+From Easter 2017, the Bishop made authorisation of Eucharistic Ministers a matter for the incumbent, in consultation with the PCC.
 This document sets out some basic guidelines to encourage good practice, and coherence across the diocese.

 The term Eucharistic Ministers includes those who assist in the distribution of Holy Communion at the Eucharist, and those who may take Holy Communion using previously consecrated elements to the sick, housebound, or residential care homes.